If you struggle with day-to-day fears and anxieties, there are steps you can take to help you cope.

 5. Look at the evidence

-It sometimes helps to challenge fearful thoughts.
+It may help to challenge fearful thoughts.
 For example, you might be scared of getting trapped in a lift and suffocating.
-But ask yourself, have ever heard of this happening to someone.
+But ask yourself if you have ever heard of this happening to someone.
 Ask yourself what you would say to a friend who had a similar fear.

-Life is full of stresses, yet many of us feel that our lives must be perfect.
-Bad days and setbacks will always happen, and it's important to remember that life is messy.
+Life can be full of stress.
+Many of us feel that our lives must be perfect.
+Bad days and setbacks will always happen.
+It's important to remember that life is messy.

 7. Visualise a happy place